Accelerated Jarzynski Estimator with Deterministic Virtual Trajectories: Numerical experiments

 \subsection{Multimodal distribution}

-In this experiment, we employ a multimodal distribution as a model of a multi-stable system.
+In this experiment, we employ a distribution with many peaks to demonstrate the effectiveness of the HJE for multimodal distributions.
 We let the dimension of the state space $q$ be 16 and the target distribution defined over $q$ is

 where $N$ is the number of the peaks and $\mu_i$ is the location of the $i$th peak.